RedHatQE/rhui3-automation/deploy/README.md

 Requirements
 ---------------
 * Ansible version 1.9.2 and higher.
 (It's possible that you will get older version using standard distro repositories.
 Try using "pip install -U ansible" instead.
 You might need to install easy_install first.)
-* Have 4 machines ready - one for RHUA, one for DNS, two for CDSes.
+* Have enough machines ready - check the rest of Read Me for details on various RHUI setups.
 * Have RHUI3 ISO.

 Usage